 Adult Bull Trout typically migrate up the Chowade River and Cypress Creek from mid-July to early September, and their downstream migration occurs from late August to early October (R.L. & L. Environmental Services Ltd. 1995, Braun et al. 2017a).
-Due to unpredictable flows in July (and logistical delays in 2017), we have not installed counters in the Chowade River and Cypress Creek early enough to monitor the full upstream migration.
-Flows during the August to October kelt period have been lower and more conducive to equipment installation and operation, and we generated an estimate of kelts in each year.
+Due to unpredictable flows that usually occur annually in July, we have not typically installed counters in the Chowade River and Cypress Creek early enough to monitor the full upstream migration.
+Flows during the August to October kelt period are usually lower and more conducive to equipment installation and operation, and we generated an estimate of kelts in each year.